Schools were told they "must" decide between four "intervention models." But, now, a new, fifth option is emerging: Ignoring the sanctions altogether.

 "At this point in time," McLean said, "there is not an enforcement mechanism other than public opinion."

 Schools on the list are being asked to choose between closing; restructuring by replacing the principal, increasing instructional time and other improvements; turning around by replacing the principal and at least half the staff; or closing and reopening under outside management, such as a charter school.
-Yet, school officials who have been briefed by the state Department of Education understand there is no penalty for failing to choose one of these drastic measures.

 "I think it's nebulous," said Mt.
 Diablo district trustee Sherry Whitmarsh.
 "I think it's another one of their mandates where they have no proof or backing for what needs to be done."